syaifulahdan/Mininet/mininet/mininet-installation.md

   </pre>

 - Start Mininet
-  - Starting without any parameter creates a single switch topology with two hosts connected with it and opens mininet console.
+  - Starting without any parameter creates a single switch topology with two hosts connected with it and opens mininet console. <b>sudo mn</b>
-  - sudo mn
-  - To view information about hosts and network use the following commands
+  - To view information about hosts and network use the following commands <b>nodes, net, dump</b>
-  - nodes, net, dump